10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 However, (free) parking in the city is a bit tricky.
 So, if you stay outside the city center, I suggest using public transportation to get around (you can rent bikes for a small amount of money, though for only one day in town, I suggest just walking).

-Things to Do and Places to Visit in Heidelberg
+Places to Visit in Heidelberg

 - Heidelberg Castle